open-traits-network/open-traits-network.github.io/.github/ISSUE_TEMPLATE/questions-and-suggestions.md

 ---
-name: "questions, comments and suggestions"
+name: "Questions, Comments and Suggestions"
-about: "Used to ask questions, make comment and provide suggestions to Open Trait Network."
+about: "Ask a question, make a comment or provide a suggestions to the Open Trait Network."
 ---

 This is a template